 Gibbs found live bacteria growing on the protein in silver protein products.
 That probably should come as no great surprise since protein actually supports the growth of bacteria and fungus, and is used in laboratory agar to grow pathogens for in vitro testing.
 According to Professor Gibbs, adding protein to silver colloids is potentially unsafe due to the presence of live bacteria found growing on “mild silver protein” products.

-This is particularly concerning because true colloidal silver has been reported to help fight infections in the lungs, sinuses, eyes and ears.
-However, if silver protein is used by mistake — and is inhaled into the lungs or introduced into the sinuses, ears or eyes — this could foster the growth of bacteria and fungus, causing serious infections to result.
-For this reason silver protein products should never be used in the sinus cavities, lungs, eyes or ears.
+This is particularly concerning because true colloidal silver has been reported to help fight infections in the lungs, sinuses, eyes, and ears.
+However, if the silver protein is used by mistake — and is inhaled into the lungs or introduced into the sinuses, ears, or eyes — this could foster the growth of bacteria and fungus, causing serious infections to result.
+For this reason, silver protein products should never be used in the sinus cavities, lungs, eyes, or ears.